philou69/clean-code-php/README.md

 tomatoes, onions, garlic, spices, etc. If you have multiple lists that you keep this on, then all have to be updated when you serve a dish with tomatoes in them.
 If you only have one list, there's only one place to update!
-Imaginez que vous tenez un restaurant et vous garder une trace de votre inventaire:
-Toutes vos tomates, oignons, ails, épices, etc. Si vous avez de nombreuses listes qui conservent cela, vous devrez toutes les modifier dès que vous servirez un plat avec de la tomate.
+Imaginez que vous tenez un restaurant et vous gardez une trace de votre inventaire: toutes vos tomates, oignons, ails, épices, etc. Si vous avez de nombreuses listes qui conservent cela, vous devrez toutes les modifier dès que vous servirez un plat avec de la tomate.
 Si vous n'avez qu'une liste, il n'y a qu'une seule modification à faire !